huckgroup/formose-2021/README.md

 ## Expected run times

-Many of the programs should not take more than a few minutes to run on a modern laptop.
+Each of the programs should not take more than a few minutes to run on a modern laptop.nd